Stay in touch, get our latest news and drop us a line:

 What you must remember is that mechanics are tools, they facilitate or allow certain actions to occur that help fosters the feeling of community.
 At the end of the day whether the community grows and thrives is down to the quality of the experience you provide and the level of authenticity and transparency in why there is a community required.
 If it is to share knowledge and have enjoyable yet challenging experiences, then there is a good chance a community will thrive.
 If there are hidden agendas and inauthentic behavior, then trust and engage will erode and eventually disappear.

 The last thing before we jump into the mechanics themselves is also the opposite side of belonging, and that is exclusivity.
 Both are powerful tools, a method in strengthening a want or need to belong is by making it exclusive.
-Club memberships and loyalty programs work on this basis, everyone wants to be part and belong to that group, but certain obstacles and prerequisites are required for it.
+Club memberships and loyalty programs work on this basis, everyone wants to be part of and belong to that group, but certain obstacles and prerequisites are required for it.
 You’re probably already thinking of a club you want to be part, but can’t, just yet, right?

 Well, let’s dive into the various tools at your disposal to grab and engage your players into wanting to be part of a community.